dancodes8/markupWebsite/content/resume/index.md

 ###### <font size="4.5"> **Bachelor of Science, Actuarial Science @ Curtin University, Perth**</font> <div style="text-align: left"> **Australia** · **Jan 2008- Dec 2010** </div>

-> - Strong foundation in Mathematics & statistics, Risk Analysis and
+> - Strong foundation in Mathematics & statistics, data analytics, finance and economics
+> - Mathematical and statistical techniques to model industrial and commercial processes against a financial and economic background
+> - Identify risk factors and determine the price and cost of those risks

 ---